seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 	stencil_v = Eq(v.backward, solve(pde, v.backward)[0])
 ```

-Just as for the forward wave-equation, `stencil_v` defines the update for the adjoint wavefield of a single time step within the (reverse) time loop and corresponds to the expression:
+Just as for the forward wave-equation, `stencil_v` defines the update for the adjoint wavefield of a single time step.
+The only difference is that, while the forward modeling propagator goes forward in time, the adjoint propagator goes backward in time (initial time conditions for the forward propagator turn into final time conditions for the adjoint propagator) and corresponds to the expression:

 {>>Role of ``\text{time}`` unclear.
 It just to be an integer index but I am not longer sure.
 Was also an issue in paper 1.
 Add what interval it runs on.<<}{>>MLOU: \text{time} interval added, it follows Devito indexing naming convention<<}